curlyk/yoto-downloader-older/README.md

 ![image](https://github.com/user-attachments/assets/9baf2b9d-09fb-49a8-b91c-d2cf1fc92b1e)

+## Known Issues
+1. Card Titles that have `'` or other special characters are likely to cause the filenames to be completely broken.

 ## Fork - September 26, 2024

 I've forked this from the original creator because I wanted to perform a significant rework.